anjuchamantha/healthcare-accelerator/extensions/policies/consentEnforcePolicy/README.md

 ## JWT Requirements

+The policy reads the token from the `X-JWT-Assertion` header when present (set automatically by the Bijira/WSO2 APIM gateway).
+For direct calls that bypass the gateway, it falls back to the `Authorization: Bearer <token>` header.

-The caller's `Authorization` header must contain a Bearer JWT with a `consent_id` claim in its payload:
+The JWT must contain a `consent_id` claim in its payload:

 ```json
 {